 The increasing complexity of networking environments

-Connectivity is now a basic need
+Connectivity is now a basic need and call quality remains important

 Growing from reactive, to proactive, to cognitive

 Cognitive networking involves the application of artificial intelligence and automation to network operations and network service virtualization.
 Two key focuses are network optimization and preventative maintenance.
-Cognitive networks apply sophisticated algorithms to a vast array of historical data and use machine-learning techniques to anticipate future issues and automate the optimization of the network.
+Cognitive networks apply sophisticated algorithms to a vast array of historical data.
+They use machine-learning techniques to anticipate future issues and automate the optimization of the network.
 Over time, cognitive networks can learn to anticipate issues, propose solutions to support technicians, and even automatically apply fixes before any degradation in service.

 Will cognitive networks eliminate the need for monitoring tools?

 Faced with managing complex networks under intense demand from consumers, network managers are on a journey moving from reactive, to proactive, to cognitive management of their infrastructure.
-In the future, the application of cognitive computing could help providers achieve zero downtime and consistent quality of service for consumers, but effective monitoring tools will still be required to create the vital knowledge base for machine learning and decision-making processes.
+In the future, the application of cognitive computing could help providers achieve zero downtime and consistent quality of service for consumers.
+But, effective monitoring tools will still be required to create the vital knowledge-base for machine learning and decision-making processes.

 Use Spearline as part of your armory in the transition to cognitive management of your network.
 Spearline gathers vital call quality data about connection success, audio quality, post dial delay (PDD), touch tone (DTMF) success, and latency.
 Our comprehensive call records enable you to form a complete picture of the performance history of your contact numbers.
 Our analytics facilitate the identification and root cause analysis of issues, and our reports allow you to benchmark the performance of your telecoms network.
 Spearline can give you the crucial insights you need not only to proactively manage your network but also to accelerate improvements in your customer experience.